Camdenton Sites' Frequently Asked Questions

-If you are not on city water and live near any of the locations being investigated, please contact the Missouri Department of Natural Resources for the latest information on the department’s sampling efforts for private wells.
+If you are not on city water and live near any of the locations being investigated, please contact the department for the latest information on the department’s sampling efforts for private wells.

 2. Is the sewer line a potential source of contamination?
 Could vapors enter my house from the sewer system?